princeNITian/Circular-Linked-List/README.md

 # Doubly-Linked-List
-This module have Circular Linked List Program.
+This module have Doubly Linked List Program.